ishansaxena022/flutter_internals/README.md

 - For Example, 3 todo items are listed here, when sorted , their position might change too.
 But flutter keeps the track of widgets, & doesn't recreate widgets' element, It instead reuses the element & displays the widget.
 - But, when using the `CheckableTodoItem()` widget, & marking a widget and sorting on the go, it changes the serial and points another widget according to the position.
 - So, ultimately keys are useful to track down widget, so that updates could be tracked too.

+### 7 Using Keys to wigets and elements.
+- By marking widgets with keys, flutter searches for both Element type & Widget type to compare, and also compares with keys.
+- If the key found isn't aligned with the Widget's key, then it updates the element and so the State is also updated for the same element pointing to the widget.
+- Adding Key using **Approach 1** as: `key: ValueKey(todo.text)`.
+It accepts any type of value, but it must be unique and connected to data.  ***(Recommeded approach)***
+- Adding Key using **Approach 2** as: `key: ObjectKey(todo)`.
+It accepts object as a value.